ary4nsh/web-reGOn/README.md

       --reverse-dns          Return DNS Pointer (PTR) record for a given IP address from viewdns.info -S, --shodan               Shodan Host IP Query
-      --subdomain-discovery  Provide a comprehensive list of subdomains associated with a given domain from viewdns.info
+      --subdomain-discovery  Provide a comprehensive list of subdomains associated with a given domain from viewdns.info --traceroute           Trace the network path from our test location to a given host from viewdns.info

 [Misconfiguration]
       --csp                  Analyse Content-Security-Policy header